prokhorvlg/pomodoro/README.md

 ## How to Deploy (GitHub Pages)

-Assuming the project is cloned, use `npm deploy` to deploy latest version of project to GitHub Pages.
+Assuming the project is cloned, use `npm run deploy` to deploy latest version of project to GitHub Pages.

 ## Future ideas
 * Add *unit testing*!
 I would have done so if I had more time to spare.